AntibodyEngineers/2025-Antibodies-and-AI/RFAntibody-notes.md

 ```bash
 docker build -t rfantibody .
 ```
+> [!TIP]
-With a multiuser system images and containers should specify the users image and container.
+> With a multiuser system images and containers should specify the users image and container.

 ```bash
 docker build -t rfantibody_username .
 ```